odeladetunji/codingAssignment/README.md

 # codingAssignment

+### Clone the Project and move to the main branch.

 The root directory contain a docker compose file  (docker-compose-yml) Make sure to have docker installed in your machine.
 The docker compose file contains a PostreSQL docker image.